fireship-io/fireship.io/hugo/content/lessons/nuxt-3-firebase/index.md

 ```
 ### Initialize Firebase Admin

-Firebase admin requires us to authenticate the server.
-Download your service account from the Firebase console and save it as `service-account.json` in the root of the project.

-⚠ Keep this file secret!
+Firebase Admin requires us to authenticate the server.
+Download your service account from the Firebase console and save it as `service-account.json` in the root of the project. ⚠ Keep this file secret!

 {{< figure src="img/service-account.png" >}}